 One caveat: This list is written with the ruby-throated hummingbird in mind.
-This species (Archilochus colubris) visits the Eastern United States starting in the spring and is the only hummingbird to breed in this part of the country.
-It migrates from Central America to the Gulf Coast and then travels as far north as the lower regions of Canada.
+This species (Archilochus colubris) visits the Eastern U.S. starting in the spring and is the only hummingbird to breed in this part of the country.
+It migrates from Central America to the U.S. Gulf Coast, then travels as far north as southern Canada.
 Western species such as the rufous hummingbird (Selasphorus rufus) or Allen’s hummingbird (Selasphorus sasin) might behave somewhat differently.

 Where you live is important